 Founder Forum partnership update

 Following our ongoing partnership with the Founders Forum, our CEO Neeta Patel will be joining Joysy John (CEO, 01 Founders) in a fireside chat to discuss ‘Investing in the next generation of tech talent’, on 24 September at London Tech Week.
-You can register for it here.

 We’d also like to extend our congratulations to Joysy and the Founders Forum team for the recent launch of 01 Founders, the free-to-access coding school and newest addition to the Founders Forum family.
 If this is of interest to you, applications for their October batch are open.

 This quarter the 2021 NEF+ cohort have learnt about the entrepreneurial essentials of finance as well as pitching best practices before taking part in NEF+ 2021 Pitch Week, where we saw 28 incredible pitches from NEFers on the cohort.

 Six pitches were selected to take part in the NEF+ Pitch Final on 30 Jun 2021:

 Matryoshka – innovative wine-infused ice cream.